What Is a Job Bidding?

 It is a process in which employers need applicants who are already doing a job to compete for a new job position.
 The employer then selects the winning bidder for an open job.

-According to the Fast Company, many freelancers depend on bids to get new work, including trades and creative businesses for themselves.
+According to Fast Company, many freelancers depend on bids to get new work, including trades and creative businesses for themselves.
 Well-known companies, non-profit agencies, and government agencies send prospective supplier requests for proposals (RFPs).
 The suppliers then bid back accordingly.

 This article covers: